Moving to Chile?

 Chile is an incredibly diverse country, with deserts, islands, the Andes, and Antarctica to discover.
 Expats moving to Chile get to explore a country which stretches across three continents.
-While Chile's main territory is located on the South American west coast, the Easter Islands, its westernmost border, belongs to Oceania.
-In the south, it reaches all the way to Antarctica.
+While Chile's main territory is located on the west coast of South America, Easter Island — its westernmost border — belongs to Oceania.
+In the south, its territory reaches all the way to Antarctica.

-Much like its geography, Chile’s climate, which changes depending on whether you are in the north, south, east, or west, also boasts a wide range of diversity.
-In the north, you are likely to experience desert weather, while the Patagonian south, on the other hand, is often icy and cold, and known for its strong winds.
-The central zone is known for its mild and warm climate, but rainfall is more frequent.
+Much like its geography, Chile’s climate varies greatly.
+In the north, you are likely to experience desert weather, while the Patagonian south is often icy and cold, known for its strong winds.
+The central zone has a mild, warm climate, but rainfall is more frequent.

-As mentioned above, Chile has a lot to offer expats.
-Not only the capital Santiago is well worth a visit, but other areas in this long and narrow country also impress with their unique characteristics.
-Should you ever travel from north to south upon your move to Chile, you will become aware of the extreme contrasts of the country.
+As mentioned above, Chile has a lot to offer.
+It is not only the capital, Santiago, which is worth visiting.
+Other areas within this long and narrow country have their own unique and attractive characteristics.
+If you were ever to travel the length of the country from north to south, the extreme contrasts of the country would quickly become very noticeable.